"Be the rainbow in someone else’s cloud"

 Children are taught the National Curriculum (September 2014) Programmes of Study, through years 1 - 6.
 Emphasis here is on basic skills development in English and Mathematics.
 Here at Woodlands learning is exciting and in a meaningful context for the children.
-Where ever possible learning is linked to become cross curricular and is taught through the topic/project approach.
-Where this is not achieveable subjects are taught discretely.

 Curriculum queries: If you would like to obtain further information about the curriculum please email the Headteacher (Head@woodlands.bradford.sch.uk), who will pass on your query to the appropriate subject leader, this will then be followed through as swiftly as possible.

 Curriculum complaints can be made through a formal complaints procedure in accordance with section 23 of the Education Reform Act.
 Parents should, initially, see the Head Teacher, where appropriate documents can then be obtained.